Spirit (Depeche Mode album): Background and composition

-During the making of Spirit the band faced many tensions, producer James Ford recalled "The tensions between the band were really high at that point.
-It was a really difficult record to make.
+The recording sessions were fraught with tensions between the band members.
+Producer James Ford recalled: "It was a really difficult record to make.
 There was lots of like passive aggressive animosity", stating that "it got to the point where they nearly split up".
-He even remembered arguing with Martin Gore over track listings and which songs would make the final cut.
+He remembered arguing with Gore over track listings and which songs would make the final cut.
 Songs that would feature on the album played a large part in these tensions that fraught the Spirit sessions.
 Gahan recalled that "In the end James was kind of, 'I've had enough of this!
 I want everyone out of studio.
 I just want Martin and Dave to sit in here and we're going to talk about this.
 Fellow bandmate, Andy Fletcher was very upset with the idea and initially opposed, "Fletch did not like that.
 He literally had to get manhandled out of the studio by our manager.
 I mean, kicking and screaming.
 'I'm in the band!
 Why aren't I in this conversation?
 When Gahan and Gore had begun talking to one another they realised their issues were more wide-ranging than they had thought.
 "We had these unspoken things.
 Martin was like, 'Well, you get this and you can walk on stage and everybody goes nuts.
 And I write the songs.' ...
 'How many songs can I have then?' ...
 'Well if there's 12 you can have four at the most.' ...
 'Fine!
 Now I know, right?
 So I won't bother writing 10!
 Gahan then said in the end "we hugged it out and told each other how much we loved each other", and that "a certain amount of tension, I actually believe, is very important when you're working on music".